FarFetchd/clickitongue/README.md

 If none of the sound types work, or if just blowing doesn't work despite having the mic setup described in the next section, Clickitongue might not have selected the right audio input device.
-(Or your OS might be doing something weird; e.g. Kubuntu needs "audio profile" changed to "Analog Stereo Duplex" in order to hear the mic of a headset).
+(Or your OS might be doing something weird; e.g. my Kubuntu needed "audio profile" changed to "Analog Stereo Duplex" in order to hear the mic of a headset).
 A good sanity check is to see what sort of audio [Audacity](https://github.com/audacity/audacity) is able to record from you, since Audacity uses the same audio abstraction library (PortAudio) as Clickitongue.

 # Mic Advice

-Depending on your mic setup, Clickitongue will use two of three sounds: softly blowing on the mic, making 'tchk' sounds like trying to get a cat's attention, or humming.
+Depending on your mic setup, Clickitongue will use two of three sounds: softly blowing on the mic, making sounds like trying to get a cat's attention (this can be 'tchk' sounds, kisses, or compressed 'ts' sounds), or humming.

-Based on users' experiences so far, soft blowing is effortlessly smooth even for hours of use at a time, cat 'tchk's work extremely well but are a bit annoying for long-term frequent use, and humming is quite annoying indeed for long-term frequent use.
-Therefore, Clickitongue assigns blowing to the left-click and 'tchk'-ing to the much rarer right-click when possible; 'tchk' to left and humming to right otherwise.
+Based on users' experiences so far, soft blowing is effortlessly smooth even for hours of use at a time, cat-attention-getting works extremely well but is slightly cumbersome for long-term frequent use, and humming is quite annoying indeed for long-term frequent use.
+Therefore, Clickitongue assigns blowing to the left-click and cat-attention-getting sounds to the much rarer right-click when possible; cat to left and humming to right otherwise.

 So, you ideally want to use blowing.
 The soft blows can only be picked up if the mic is directly in front of your mouth, and very close - about 2cm.